kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Bedman's Task C gains a buff.
 ; This line is so high you can't see it unless you jump. showBedmanTaskCHeightBuffY = false

+; Specify true or false.
+; When this setting is on, an infinite vertical box around each Ghost (house) denotes the range in which ; Jack-O's origin point must be in order to pick up the Ghost or gain Tension from it. showJackoGhostPickupRange = false

+; Specify true or false.
+; When this setting is on, yellow pushboxes are drawn around the Servants and the Ghosts, similar to how they're drawn ; around the players. showJackoSummonsPushboxes = false

+; Specify true or false.
+; When this setting is on, the white circle around Jack-O' shows the range where the Servants' and the Ghosts' ; origin point must be in order to receive protection from Aegis Field. showJackoAegisFieldRange = false

+; Specify true or false.
+; When this setting is on, the white box around each Servant shows the area where the opponent's player's ; origin point must be in order for the Servant to initiate an attack. showJackoServantAttackRange = false

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.